hud-sonq/coffeelinux/README.md

 # CoffeeLinux

 ### For most ARM based SoC's, this is all you need to boot.
-### It is an Ubuntu Bionic server, with all network options are configured for docker and k8s
+### It is an Ubuntu Bionic server, with all network options configured for docker and k8s

 # How to use